Ecstasy Abuse Rehab at Journey Malibu’s RETREATment Center

 The newest studies suggest that Ecstasy use has jumped considerably in the past several years, with serious health consequences.

 In a new study recently released by the Substance Abuse and Mental Health Services Administration (SAMHSA) hospitals report having seen a significant rise in emergency room visits from Ecstasy side effects.
 In 2004, Ecstasy-related ER visits numbered 10,220.
 However, by 2008, hospital emergency rooms treated 17,865 patients in 2008 for pertains to psychiatric care problems caused by Ecstasy abuse.
 This represents a 75% jump in the number of emergency room visits related to Ecstasy abuse, and suggests a correlating pattern of increased abuse even in individuals who did not have to report to the emergency room for such acute pertains to psychiatric care problems associated with Ecstasy abuse.
-Other pertains to psychiatric care problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping and kidney failure, the report said.
+Other pertains to psychiatric care problems associated with Ecstasy abuse include blurred vision, high blood pressure, heat stroke, muscle cramping, and kidney failure, the report said.

 Another health concern is the frequency with which Ecstasy is abused in conjunction with other drugs and alcohol, and the setting in which Ecstasy is typically used.
-Use in hot, crowded arenas such as dance clubs increases dehydration and leads to more acute health risks.
+Use in hot, crowded areas such as dance clubs increases dehydration and leads to more acute health risks.
 Moreover, about 78 percent of the Ecstasy-related ER patients seen in 2008 had used it with other drugs or alcohol, which increases the potential for life-threatening and harmful effects.

 Journey Malibu Treatment Options at our Ecstasy Abuse Rehab

 JOURNEY MALIBU’s Ecstasy Abuse Rehab offers a variety of treatment methods designed to address exactly the types of problems individuals who use Ecstasy are likely to face.
 At our California Drug Rehab facility, we firmly believe that among the most effective treatments for drug abuse and addiction are cognitive-behavioral interventions that are designed to help the patient generate new patterns of thought, expectations, and behaviors related to their drug use, illuminate patterns that are no longer working for the user in their pursuit of a happy and productive life, and to increase the skills they will need to cope with life stressors without needing to resort to drugs to find a feeling of relief or escape.
-There are a range of Holistic options at our Ecstasy Abuse Rehab that are also effective in combination with behavioral interventions to support long-term, drug-free recovery for people who have a tendency to abuse Ecstasy.
+There is a range of Holistic options at our Ecstasy Abuse Rehab that are also effective in combination with behavioral interventions to support long-term, drug-free recovery for people who have a tendency to abuse Ecstasy.

 The good news is, help is out there – right here at JOURNEY MALIBU’s Ecstasy Abuse Rehab.
-So if you, or your loved one, is serious about living a full and fulfilling life free from Ecstasy abuse, we hope you’ll consider making JOURNEY MALIBU your destination.
+So if you, or your loved one, is serious about living a full and fulfilling life free from Ecstasy abuse, we hope you’ll consider making the JOURNEY MALIBU your destination.

 Please call us today at 888-717-5643 to see if we can help you.
 If we’re not the right Ecstasy Abuse Rehab for you, we’ll help you find the one that is.